kleinbottle/swanlotus/content/blogs/olympiad-problem/olympiad-problem.md

 x &\approx 6.416 \;\mbox{and}\; -8.416
 \end{aligned}
 $$
-The corresponding $y$ values may be deduced from symmetry, or calculated from @eq:hyperbola, to be 6.416, and -8.416 respectively.
+The corresponding $y$ values may be deduced from symmetry, or calculated from @eq:diff, to be 6.416, and -8.416 respectively.
 The two tangents therefore touch the given curve at (6.416, 6.416) and (-8.416, -8.416) and that is why those two tangents that define the solution space were selected for @fig:two.
-Note that the tangents obey $x + y = k$ and the two values of $k$ are $6.416 + 6.416 = 12.832$ and $-8.416 + (-8.416) = -16.832$.
+Note that the tangents obey $x + y = k$ and the two values of $k$ are $6.416 + 6.416 = 12.832$, and $-8.416 + (-8.416) = -16.832$.

-Therefore all lines with $x + y \geq 12.832$ and $x + y \leq -16.832$ will intersect the given curve and constitute the solution set for the problem, as originally stated.
+Therefore all lines with $x + y \geq 12.832$ and $x + y \leq -16.832$ will intersect the given curve and those points of intersection will constitute the solution set for the problem, as originally stated.

 ## Acknowledgements

 The [Desmos webiste](https://www.desmos.com/) is a boon to both teachers and students of mathematics, not to mention digital artists.
-Surf [YouTube](desmos) and the rest of the Web to know the full extent of the largess available.
-My thanks to Desmos.
+[YouTube](desmos) and the rest of the Web contain information on the full extent of the largess available.
+My grateful thanks to Desmos.

 I would also like to express my appreciation to [Wolfram Alpha](https://www.wolframalpha.com/) for the computational facilities they have made available at no charge.
+Much tedium may be avoided, and many insights gained therefrom.

 ## Feedback